 So, you, or someone in your household suddenly finds they have to start a gluten free diet right away.
 It can most definitely catch you off-guard and may lead to some panic.
-But don't worry: the learning curve seems steep, but you can understand the basics quite easily.
+But don't worry: the learning curve seems steep, but you can understand the gluten free basics quite easily.

 What is a gluten free diet?